justin8/docker-stacks/unifi/README.md

 To install/update the service:

-1. Make a copy of `vars.example` as `vars` in this folder and customize it
+1. Make a copy of `env.example` as `.env` in this folder and customize it
 2. Ensure that all required directories already exist
 3. Run `./install` to install the service